openstack-archive/fuel-specs/specs/template.rst

   consume more CPU, network, or storage capacity?
 Will it increase the number of scheduled jobs?

-* Will it require new workflows or changes in existing workflows implemented in CI, packaging, source code management, code review, or software artefact publishing tools?
+* Will it require new work-flows or changes in existing work-flows implemented in CI, packaging, source code management, code review, or software artifact publishing tools?

   * Will it require new or upgraded tools or services to be deployed on project